jetperch/jls/README.md

   * Support level 0 DATA not written (only INDEX & SUMMARY) 🔜

 Items marked with 🔜 are under development and coming soon.
+Items marked with ⏳ are planned for future release.

-As of April 2021, the JLS v2 file structure is well-defined.
+As of Feb 2022, the JLS v2 file structure is well-defined.
 However, the datatype and compression storage formats are not yet defined, and the software still needs to grow to support the target feature set.